KusionStack/kusionstack.io/docs/kusion/2-getting-started/2-deliver-quickstart.md

 ![](/img/docs/user_docs/getting-started/kusion_re_apply_quickstart.gif)

 :::info
-You may wait another minute for downloading the MySQL Module.
+You may wait another minute to download the MySQL Module.
 :::

 Re-check the `Deployment` and `Service` status: